Arrin-KN1E/SDR-Band-Plans/README.md

 <img src="https://i.imgur.com/gAqdyXx.png" width="3000"/>

-> Image of the allocations with the sources comments at the bottom (in the XML file).
+> Image of allocations with sources comments below them (in the XML file).

 ##
 SDR++ however, uses JSON which does not natively support commenting, therefore no self-documenting capability for citing sources.